carte731/sweng452w-fp/README.md

 **_IMPORTANT_: FOR THE SSH TAB - APPLY THE SAME SETTINGS**

-**THIS IS _IMPORTANT_, BECAUSE YOU WILL BE ABLE TO SSH DIRECTLY INTO THE UBUNTU-20 SERVER AND WON'T HAVE TO MANUALLY CONFIGURE NETWORK SCRIPTS (IT'S A PAIN TO DO THIS).**
+**THIS IS _IMPORTANT_, BECAUSE YOU WILL BE ABLE TO SSH DIRECTLY INTO THE UBUNTU-20 SERVER AND WON'T HAVE TO MANUALLY CONFIGURE NETWORK SCRIPTS TO CONNECT TO WIFI (IT'S A PAIN TO DO THIS).**

 ### SSHing into Raspberry Pi for the first time
 Open your powershell **_(ensure you have openssh installed)_** and enter:
 ``` powershell
 ssh [username]@[hostname].local
 ```

 The `username` and `hostname` come from what you selected in the OS set-up using the imager in the last [sub-section](#install-unbuntu-20-on-microsd).
 If this doesn't work, you will have to manually attach a monitor to the Raspberry Pi 4 to collect your IP address (Directions below) and then use this command:
 ``` powershell
  ssh [username]@[IP address]
 ```

-### Obatining Raspberry-Pi IP address
+### Obtaining Raspberry-Pi IP address
 Find your IP address in the Pi using the commands mention in [earlier sub-sections](#find-wsl2-ip-address). **This address is important, this is what you will send commands to (from the GCS) and how you will SSH into the device normally.**

 ## Hardware Set-Up and Configurations
 For this project, I used [YahBoom](http://www.yahboom.net/home) for my robot car chassis.
-They provide an assortment of chassis, boards and accessories robotics design.
+They provide an assortment of chassis, boards and accessories for robotics design and development.

 ### Chassis
-I chose the [Yahboom Aluminum Alloy ROS Robot Car Chassiss](https://category.yahboom.net/products/ros-chassis?_pos=1&_sid=4b44cf093&_ss=r&variant=44178906939708).
-It's a basic chassis, with just wheels and a mounting frame - the final project I created provides the drive control, so the more complex platforms were not needed.
+I chose the [Yahboom Aluminum Alloy ROS Robot Car Chassis](https://category.yahboom.net/products/ros-chassis?_pos=1&_sid=4b44cf093&_ss=r&variant=44178906939708).
+It's a basic chassis, with just wheels, motors and a mounting frame - the final project I created provides the drive control, so the more complex platforms were not needed.
 Here's a tutorial showing how to assemble the chassis: [4WD chassis Installation Video](https://youtu.be/sRYrv7y6zoY?si=ojyGAra0tV3s3jSz)

 ![4WD chassis](README_Supps/4WD.png)

 ### Hardware Control Board
-The control board interfaces with the hardware and allows communication with the hardware through a centerized system.
+The control board interfaces with the hardware and allows communication with the hardware through a centralized system.
 I chose the [YahBoom ROS Robot Control Board](https://category.yahboom.net/products/ros-driver-board?_pos=1&_sid=f40392f38&_ss=r) - my program interfaces with the board to send drive commands to the hardware.

 ![STM32F103RCT6 IMU for Raspberry Pi Jetson Robotics](README_Supps/ROSControl.png)